 When I was a child lead poisoning was just coming to our awareness.
-The lead pipes and paints in homes, schools, and businesses was creating health issues for those exposed to it.
-Because people were made aware of its detrimental health effects preventative measures were put in place and lead was banned from use in many common household products.
+The lead pipes and paints in homes, schools, and businesses were creating health issues for those exposed to it.
+Because people were now aware of its detrimental health effects preventative measures were put in place and lead was banned from use in many common household products.

 Metal poisoning is generally not an easy health issue to recognize or to diagnose but it does still occur.
 Aluminum is a toxicity of particular concern because this metal shows up in many of our food preparation and storage products.
+It is a metal that should be used in building materials and furniture items but not in products used in our food preparation.
 Aluminum poisoning can express itself with a variety of symptoms and mimic the tell tale signs of many common illnesses.

 A lack of ability to concentrate, forgetfulness, depression, fatigue, anxiety or anger management issues, muscle weakness, breathing disorders, bowel or urinary dysfunction, thyroid problems, heart palpitations, or chronic pain are all symptoms that may occur because you have ingested more aluminum than your body can tolerate.

 Another reaction can be a heightening of sensitivities ie: an abnormal sensitivity to hot or cold temperature, light, sudden or loud noises, or other environmental stimuli which you could previously tolerate without issue.